Flight 19: In fiction

 Flight 19 is featured in the 1977 science-fiction film Close Encounters of the Third Kind.
 In the film's opening, the aircraft are discovered in the Sonoran Desert, in pristine condition with full fuel tanks, one of several mysterious events that imply extraterrestrial activity.
-In the film's ending scene, a number of men in World War II-era US naval aviator uniforms are among the people who are returned to Earth from the alien mothership.
-It is implied that they are the crews of the planes of Flight 19 that turned up in the Sonora Desert at the beginning of the movie, seemingly the same age as at their disappearance.
-However, the names they give are not those of any of the missing crews of the historical Flight 19.
+In the film's ending scene, several men in World War II-era US naval aviator uniforms are the first people who exit the alien mothership and are returned to Earth.
+They are identified by officials and scientists as the crews of the planes of Flight 19 that turned up in the Sonoran Desert at the beginning of the movie, having not aged since their disappearance.
+However, the names they give - Lt.
+Frank Taylor, Capt.
+Harry Ward Craig, and two others - are not those of any of the missing crews of the historical Flight 19.

 Flight 19 made an appearance in the 2006 direct-to-DVD movie Scooby-Doo!
 Pirates Ahoy!